TITLE 68: PROFESSIONS AND OCCUPATIONS

 d) Enrollment and Participation

-A) Peer reviews of firms and sole practitioners that are accepted by the PRRC without remedial or corrective actions shall be considered completed when accepted.
+A) Peer reviews of CPA firms and sole practitioners that are accepted by the PRRC without remedial or corrective actions shall be considered completed when accepted.

-B) Peer reviews of firms and sole practitioners that are accepted by the PRRC subject to any identified remedial or correction actions shall be considered accepted on the date the firm or sole practitioner signs an acceptance letter from the PRRC agreeing to complete the remedial or corrective actions and shall be considered completed when the firm or sole practitioner completes the remedial or corrective actions to the satisfaction of the PRRC.
-The Division may grant renewal of a firm's or sole practitioner's license upon the acceptance of its peer review, rather than upon the completion of its peer review.
+B) Peer reviews of CPA firms and sole practitioners that are accepted by the PRRC subject to any identified remedial or corrective actions shall be considered accepted on the date the CPA firm or sole practitioner signs an acceptance letter from the PRRC agreeing to complete the remedial or corrective actions and shall be considered completed when the CPA firm or sole practitioner completes the remedial or corrective actions to the satisfaction of the PRRC.
+The Division may grant renewal of a CPA firm's or sole practitioner's license upon the acceptance of its peer review, rather than upon the completion of its peer review.

-C) Pursuant to Section 16(g) of the Act, the Division may hold a hearing for any firm or sole practitioner that fails to satisfactorily complete a peer review or comply with any remedial or corrective actions determined necessary by the PRRC.
+C) Pursuant to Section 16(g) of the Act, the Division may hold a hearing for any CPA firm or sole practitioner that fails to satisfactorily complete a peer review or comply with any remedial or corrective actions determined necessary by the PRRC.

-2) Each firm or sole practitioner required to participate under Section 16(e) of the Act shall enroll in the program of an approved Peer Review Administrator and shall comply with the review due date assigned by an approved Peer Review Administrator.
-It is the responsibility of the firm or sole practitioner required to complete a peer review to schedule and satisfactorily complete a peer review prior to the expiration date set for renewal.
+2) Each CPA firm or sole practitioner required to participate under Section 16(e) of the Act shall be enrolled in the program of an approved Peer Review Administrator and shall comply with the review due date assigned by an approved Peer Review Administrator.
+It is the responsibility of the CPA firm or sole practitioner required to complete a peer review to schedule and satisfactorily complete a peer review prior to the expiration date set for renewal.
 Failure to schedule a peer review with an approved Peer Review Administrator in sufficient time to enable the Peer Review Administrator to accept the review, as determined by the Peer Review Administrator, by the renewal date shall not constitute an excuse for failure to satisfactorily complete the peer review required for renewal.

-A) full-time service by a sole practitioner in the armed forces of the United States of America during a substantial part of the prerenewal period;
+A) Full-time service by a sole practitioner in the Armed Forces of the United States of America during a substantial part of the prerenewal period;

-B) a temporary incapacitating illness of a sole practitioner documented by a statement from a currently licensed physician;
+B) A temporary incapacitating illness of a sole practitioner documented by a statement from a currently licensed physician;

-D) any other similar extenuating circumstances.
+D) Other similar extenuating circumstances.

-6) An out-of-state firm practicing in this State pursuant to a practice privilege provided for in Section 5.2(d) of the Act must comply with the peer review program of the state in which the firm is licensed.
+6) An out-of-state CPA firm practicing in this State pursuant to a practice privilege provided for in Section 5.2(d) of the Act must comply with the peer review program of the state in which the CPA firm is licensed.

-7) An out-of-state firm practicing in this State pursuant to a practice privilege provided for in Section 5.2(d) of the Act from a state without a peer review program must comply with the peer review requirements set forth in Section 16(e) of the Act.
+7) An out-of-state CPA firm practicing in this State pursuant to a practice privilege provided for in Section 5.2(d) of the Act from a state without a peer review program must comply with the peer review requirements set forth in Section 16(e) of the Act.

-8) An out-of-state firm practicing in this State pursuant to a practice privilege provided for in Section 5.2(d) of the Act must submit proof of satisfactory completion of a peer review (or equivalent) and the out-of-state firm shall submit documentation of the satisfactory completion of a peer review at the request of the Division.
+8) An out-of-state CPA firm practicing in this State pursuant to a practice privilege provided for in Section 5.2(d) of the Act must submit proof of satisfactory completion of a peer review (or equivalent) at the request of the Division.

-9) In the event a firm's or sole practitioner's practice is sold, dissolved or merged with the practice of one or more firms or sole practitioners, determination of successor or predecessor firms, peer review year-end and peer review due date, if any, will be determined by the Peer Review Administrator.
+9) In the event a CPA firm's or sole practitioner's practice is sold, dissolved or merged with the practice of one or more CPA firms or sole practitioners, determination of successor or predecessor CPA firms, peer review year-end and peer review due date, if any, will be determined by the Peer Review Administrator.

 e) Effect of Successive Substandard Reviews

-f) Peer Review Report Committee Qualifications and Responsibilities
+f) PRRC Qualifications and Responsibilities

 2) Each PRRC member must comply with the confidentiality requirements of Section 16(f)(2) of the Act.
 The Peer Review Administrator may annually require its PRRC members to sign a statement acknowledging their appointments and the responsibilities and obligations of their appointments.

-A) peer review report;
+A) Peer review report;

-B) letter of response, if applicable;
+B) Letter of response, if applicable;

-C) acceptance letter;
+C) Acceptance letter;

-(Source: Added at 35 Ill.
+(Source: Amended at 44 Ill.
 Reg.
-1957, effective January 20, 2011)
+184, effective January 3, 2020)